pachyderm/pachyderm/doc/docs/1.12.x/hub/hub_getting_started.md

 1. Check the repo in your dashboard:

-      In the Hub UI, click the **Details** button next to your cluster name, then **Dash**.
+      In the Hub UI, click the **Details** button next to your workspace name, then **Dash**.
 Your dashboard opens in a new window.

       ![repo_ready](../images/hub_dash_ready.png)